dougaicoin/whitepaper/README.md

 3. **Cost-Effective Access:** Researchers and developers can access computational resources at a fraction of the cost of traditional solutions, without compromising data security.
 4. **Democratization:** By lowering barriers to entry and prioritizing privacy, DougAI enables a wider range of individuals and organizations to use and participate in AI development.
 5. **Scalability:** The distributed nature of our network allows it to grow organically with demand while maintaining robust privacy protections.
-6. **Incentivization:** Contributors are rewarded with $DOUG tokens, creating a sustainable ecosystem that values both computational resources and user privacy.
+6. **Incentivization:** Contributors are rewarded with $DOUGAI tokens, creating a sustainable ecosystem that values both computational resources and user privacy.

 By leveraging blockchain technology and innovative distributed computing techniques with a focus on privacy, DougAI aims to create a more accessible, efficient, secure, and collaborative environment for AI computation.
 This approach not only accelerates innovation in the field but also ensures that progress doesn't come at the cost of individual privacy.